One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 It seemed like a badge of courage.
 At the end of each year, everyone, myself included, would gripe about how much vacation they were “losing.”
 All the while, we would show a sly grin conveying the mixed emotions of loss and ego.
 We loved the stigma of being seen as a “hard worker.”

-Being proud of working hard and not taking a break.
+For a while I was proud of working hard and not taking a break.
 Guilty as charged.

 Turns out we were all wrong.

-Taking vacation is important.
+Work breaks are important.
 People who take breaks end up doing better work.
 It also demonstrates confidence.
 Confident people don’t play games to prove how capable they are.
 If you use your vacation to gather new experiences, that is best.
 You will come back to work with fresh perspectives.

 Don’t let work define who you are.
 Use your vacation.